datajoint/datajoint-python/docs/src/query/operators.md

     -   a `Not` object
     -   a query expression

-For more examples on each of these in Python and Matlab, please visit the documentation for the respective API.

 ???
 Warning "Permissive Operators"

     To circumvent compatibility checks, DataJoint offers permissive operators for